-There are lots of discussions arise about providing safety in freediving competitions, but talking about proper safety during training has a paramount importance.
+There are lots of discussions about providing safety in freediving competitions, but talking about proper safety during training is of paramount importance.

 Of course, we may not dive to the same depths as the top freediving athletes, but this does not exclude the possibility of a blackout or samba, which means applying all the necessary measures that make diving not only as pleasant as possible, but also safe.
-Safety should always be the number one task for every freediver.
-Unfortunately, it’s often not taken seriously enough, especially by newbie divers.
+How to freedive safely should always be the main concern for every freediver.
+Unfortunately, it’s often not taken seriously enough, especially by beginners in the freediving world.

 There are 13 important tips below which will help you to avoid common mistakes and improve the safety of your workouts.